This post may contain affiliate links. See our Privacy Policy.

 Instructions

-- Prepare the oven and pan.
-Heat the oven to 375 F. Line a large baking sheet with parchment paper or spray lightly with cooking spray.
+- Heat the oven to 375°F. Line a large baking sheet with parchment paper.

-- Bake.
-Arrange the scones in the prepared baking pan and bake for 12 to 15 minutes, or until tops are browned.
+- Arrange the scones on the baking sheet and bake for 14 to 16 minutes, or until the tops are lightly browned and the edges look set.

 Nutrition